Best car for new drivers

 Volkswagen Polo

-The Polo has long been established as a key player offering Golf-like quality in the supermini segment.
+The Volkswagen Polo has long been established as a key player offering Golf-like quality in the supermini segment.

 It has steadily grown over the years, so the latest version is as spacious and practical as they come.
+There are plenty of used Volkswagen models available as well - ideal if you want to cut costs.

 VW's Polo is also very well built, packed full of great technology, and feels at home on any kind of road – motorways included.